Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Cal Raleigh At The Plate

-- Raleigh has driven in a run in 40 games this year (32.0%), including 17 games with more than one RBI (13.6%).
-He has also driven home three or more of his team's runs in four contests.
+- Raleigh has an RBI in 40 of 126 games this season, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.